September 13, 2016 (by Angela)

 Jim suggested Sunday that I should write a post about the fact that we’re staying in the area of my childhood home, and that got me to thinking more deeply.
 In fact, it brought me to thinking about how deep my roots are in this part of Tennessee.
 Thanks to my mom and other family members who have taken the time to research and document our family lines, I can tell you with great certainty that I come from a long line of pioneers, many of whom were some of the earliest settlers in southern Middle Tennessee.

-I’m a direct descendant of Captain Thomas Graves (my 12th great-grandfather) who came to America to bring supplies to Jamestown, Virginia, from England before he himself settled in the colonies.
-His great great-granddaughter Eleanor Graves (my 7th great-grandmother) married into the Kimbrough family, and it was her grandchildren who braved crossing into the Wilderness, leaving the more settled areas of Virginia and North Carolina to come to southern Middle Tennessee.
+I’m a direct descendant of Captain Thomas Graves (my 12th great-grandfather) who came to America on the second supply ship from England to Jamestown, Virginia, before he himself settled in the colonies.
+His great great-granddaughter Eleanor Graves (my 7th great-grandmother) married into the Kimbrough family, and it was her grandchildren who braved crossing into the Wilderness, leaving the more settled areas of Virginia and North Carolina, to come to southern Middle Tennessee.

 Another line of my ancestors also came early to Tennessee.
 James Angus, Sr. (my 4th great-grandfather) was born and married in Amherst, Virginia, but his first child was born in Giles County, Tennessee, in 1806, less than 10 months after the marriage.
 He owned a large parcel of land, a very small part of which is still in our family, and I can visit his and other family member’s graves as I pass them each time I go to and from my Mom’s house.

-Let me show you a bit of the land and the town in which I attended school in the pictures below.
+Let me show you a bit of the land on which I grew up and the town in which I attended school in the pictures below.

 The land is rolling hills with fields for cultivation and pasture between.
 The two barns were built by my great-grandfather, Elmer Kimbrough, and the house hidden now in the trees, was my childhood home.
 The huge pines along the road were planted by my Dad and me about 50 years ago.
+All of this land was a portion of the land owned by James Angus, Sr (chart above) when he came to Giles County in the early 1800s.
 It was in these hills and through these woods I walked and played and rode our horses.
 In the barns, I played with dogs and other animals, watched as my dad milked cows and did other work, and as I got older, I worked myself.
 I drove tractors, hauled hay, gardened, worked tobacco, and helped in mini cattle drives.
 I loved growing up on the farm with all my heart.
 (Hover your cursor over a picture or click on it to get more information.)

 The nearest town is Lynnville, and this is where Robert B. Jones High School (it was all grades 1 – 12) was located.
 Three generations of my family graduated from this school; I was in the last graduating class before consolidation took the place of community schools in Giles County.
 The school building I attended was torn down the summer after I graduated, but it was located on the top of the hill shown below.
 In the afternoons, while between classes and time to board the bus to go to ball games, I hung out at L. E. Moore’s Drug Store, housed in a building built in 1860 that survived the Civil War.
 Today, it is the home of Soda Pop Junction, but the soda fountain is the same as when I was a kid.
 What is today a day care was a dry cleaners, and the reddish-brown building below was the Co-Op when I was a child.
 It was the railroad that brought Lynnville to its current location.
 Originally, the town had been located about 4 miles west.
 It was also the railroad that, in part, brought Lynnville back to life after the school closed.
 In 1996, in celebration of Tennessee’s bicentennial, a train traveled the state with its cars filled with displays that pertained to the state’s history.
 It only stopped in about 20 locations, and Lynnville was one of those stops.